Having the same DNA, you might confuse the Dell XPS with the Dell Precision or vice versa. They might look alike, but they are different laptops.

 Dell Precision Laptops are Workstations for different high-performance usage, including 3D animation to financial analytics.
 They are great for experts and demanding professionals looking for portable workstations which offer powerful specifications.

 Dell XPS laptops are consumer-oriented high-end ultrabooks with excellent performance for regular consumers or business professionals.
-The XPS lineups are stylish, sleek, and powerful laptops created as a premium lifestyle range.
+The XPS lineup is stylish, sleek, and powerful laptops created as a premium lifestyle range.

 Comparing the specifications of both laptops, Dell Precision is better than the Dell XPS series.
 Precision is a high-performing Workstation that comes at a higher price.
 But both the laptops are for a different target audience.
 If you want to buy a laptop for personal use or for medium-level gaming, Dell XPS is better than Precision.